BernieTelalovic/pair_multiplication/README.md

 - **DirectSum** inherits from *dict*: Creates a direct sum of diagrams.
 - **DimensionDirectSum** inherits from *DirectSum*: Useful for quickly showing the dimensions and multiplicities of a direct sum

+The multiplication methods have been successfully numerically tested for all partitions generating diagram pairs up to 8 boxes in total (4 boxes in barred and 4 boxes in unbarred diagrams).

 ## Installation

 Install the package using `pip`: